 COMPARISON

-Custom automation vs Zapier and Make
+Custom automation vs no-code

 Comparison between custom automation and no-code tools.